tiarahe2002/cse15l-lab-reports/report1/lab-report-1-week-2.md

  Now I can for making a local edit to WhereAmI.java, then copying it to the remote server and running it.

-I uses this command to log in and list the home directory on the remote server
+I added `ls` after the command of `ssh` in the same line.
+I didn't log in and enter the password again.
+I was able to get to the `ls` action immediately.
  ![image](running.png)